centrifuge/centrifuge-chain/README.md

 ```
 4. `Proposal` hash should match the runtime upgrade proposal

-## Upgrading Substrate, Polkadot, and Grandpa bridge gadget
-1. Pull the latest commit of `cumulus` that is building without issues.
-2. Then take the commits of `substrate, polkadot, and grandap-bridge-gadget` from Cargo.lock of cumulus.
-3. Move our substrate fork `master` branch to commit you derived above.
-4. Then for each repo in the order `grandpa-bridge-gadget, polkadot, and cumulus`,
-   move our fork's `master` branch to the commit derived above and rebase those on `centrifuge` branch
-5. Then on centrifuge, deleting Cargo.lock file and running `cargo check`  will pull the latest commits from respective forks

 ## Generate new Spec and Parachain files
 This script will take a valid chain-spec chain_id, a parachain_id and a flag to build new spec or not, and will output genesis spec (raw and plain), wasm and state files.
 ```shell